samsuh/2026-journal/README.md

 ## 3/15/26 - Sunday
 - All the helmet shops are apparently closed on Sunday, and HJC is also closed sundays and mondays.
 So might be good to put helmet shopping on hold for a bit.
 Maybe scan the open box/used marketplaces for anything good.
 Shoei Z8 still in the lead, esp with the cardo committed, the built-in sena systems are adding bulk i dont want.
 - Made plans to goto lunch and goto Seoul Community Radio in the afternoon.
 Debating riding my bike up.
+It's drizzly today, so no on the bike idea.

 ## 3/14/26 - Saturday
 - Picked up Cardo Packtalk Edge.
 It came with with 2 fullface helmet mics and lacking an openface boom mic.
 I don't plan to use the boom anyway, so i think this is fine.